meilisearch/documentation/guides/advanced_guides/field_properties.md

 ### Known Fields Behavior

 A known field is a field that is already present in the settings.
-To know if a field is in the setting, you can [get the settings list](/references/settings.md#get-settings) and look for the presence of its attribute.
+To know if a field is in the setting, you can [get the settings list](/references/settings.md#get-settings) to ensure the presence of its attribute.

 No automatic behavior is applied to this field.
 It will stay where it is present.